kordless/grub-2.0/README.md

 ```

 ## Fastener
-Deploy a controller box for Solr instances.
+Deploy a controller box for starting instances.
 Not done yet.

 ```
 $ ./deploy-fastener.sh